dahmide/alx-system_engineering-devops/0x00-shell_basics/README.md

 - with user and group IDs displayed numerically
 - And hidden files <br>
 6-firstdirectory: Creates a directory named my_first_directory in /tmp/ directory
-7-movethatfile: Move the file betty from /tmp/ to /tmp/my_first_directory
+7-movethatfile: Move the file betty from /tmp/ to /tmp/my_first_directory <br>
+8-firstdelete: Delete the betty file in /tmp/my_first_directory <br>